AutoSens is created by engineers, for engineers.

 Prof Patrick Denny, Valeo Vision Systems – Chairman of Advisory Board

-“AutoSens stands to be one of the most influential meeting places for OEM, Tier 1 and supply chain engineers to advance ADAS technologies and improve automotive safety.
+“AutoSens is one of the most influential meeting places for OEM, Tier 1 and supply chain engineers to advance ADAS technologies and improve automotive safety.
 It combines high level technical discussion with a first class social programme, all in the inspirational setting of the AutoWorld museum.”

-In 2017, the AutoSens experience will be replicated on both sides of the Atlantic, with events in Detroit, USA, and Brussels, Belgium.
-Two exclusive, automotive themed venues will provide the perfect backdrop for the continuation of technical discussion concerning the future of vehicle perception technology.
+In 2019, the AutoSens experience will once again replicated on both sides of the Atlantic, with events in Detroit, USA, and Brussels, Belgium.
+Two exclusive, automotive themed venues providing the perfect backdrop for the continuation of technical discussion concerning the future of vehicle perception technology.
+As we edge our way closer to 2020, AutoSens will then see its event taken into Asia as well as Brussels and Detroit.

 The Sense Media Team